beginning of content

 You might be eligible for special equipment to manage your condition.

-The Carer Gateway has information on financial support for aids and equipment.
+Disability Gateway has more information on financial support for aids and equipment.

-If you rely on medical equipment that needs electricity, then you should plan for possible power cuts.
+If you use medical equipment that needs electricity, then you should plan for a power cut.

 Find out more about energy and essential medical equipment from the Australian Energy Regulator.